ymeine/atpackager/lib/uglifyHelpers/readme.md

 # Clone a node

-Clones the given node's associated subtree, and return the latter's root.
+Clones the given node's associated subtree, and returns this clone's root.

 ## Parameters

 1. `node`
 	* interface: UglifyJS Node
 	* __required__
+	* __in__
 	* The node to clone.

+## Return value

+* interface: UglifyJS Node

+The copied node.